 Rideshare wit Uber or Lyft

 Not got your own car and don’t want to rent one?
 It’s still possible to get to the falls by car, using a rideshare service like Uber or Lyft.
-Cars are readily available in Buffalo and the Uber website tells me that a one-way trip from Downtown Buffalo to the USA side of the falls costs around $40-$50 (excluding tips) one-way assuming a ride time of around 30 minutes.
+Cars are readily available in Buffalo and a one-way trip from Downtown Buffalo to the USA side of the falls costs around $40-$50 (excluding tips) one-way assuming a ride time of around 30 minutes.
 I’d almost double that for the journey from the airport.
 Note: Uber and Lyft drivers are not allowed to take you across the bridge into Canada.

 Peace Bridge vs Rainbow Bridge